 AMH may be useful for older women, but not as useful as age

-AMH levels are only weakly associated with egg quality as a stand alone test.
-Studies show that low AMH levels in your 20s does not mean that you are sub-fertile.
+AMH levels are only weakly associated with egg quality as a stand-alone test.
+Studies show that low AMH levels in your 20s do not mean that you are sub-fertile.
 Also, normal levels at age 40 may not mean you have adequate egg quality to achieve pregnancy.

 Age alone is a more important predictor of fertility than AMH alone.
 The bottom line is that in the general population, AMH by itself does not tell you the full story.

 Can AMH tell you if you have PCOS?

 Yes, it’s a valid indicator of PCOS.
 Here’s why: Women with many small follicles, as in PCOS (polycystic ovarian syndrome) have unusually high AMH values.
 AMH levels are up to 3 times higher in women with early-stage PCOS compared with normal controls.

 A cut‐off level of 4.7 ng/ml is most accurate in diagnosing PCOS, particularly when viewed with other clinical signs and symptoms.
 AMH alone is not enough to diagnose PCOS and is not part of the diagnostic criteria in the United States.